Helping Families Celebrate & Document Their Lives

 You know how most moms (ok... ok... and some dads ) wish they would have more beautiful photos of their family?

-Well what I do is make my photoshoot process hassle-free and fun so families can have an easier time documenting their journey through the years.
-In fact, many of my clients enjoy it so much, they get a few sessions a year.
+Well, what I do is make my photoshoot process hassle-free and fun so families can have an easier time documenting their journey through the years.
+In fact, many of my clients enjoy the experience so much that a family photoshoot has become their yearly tradition.

 Hi, I’m Lana